Documentation

 After selecting a file on the left, the right side lists that path's versions across all snapshots, newest Snapshot Time first, with size and whether it matches the previous version.

-Double-click to open: Double-click a version in File History.
+Select and click Open: Select a version in File History, then click the Open button at the bottom.
 Safrove restores it to a temporary folder and opens it with the Windows default application without overwriting the current file.
+Files over 128 MB prompt for confirmation before extraction.

 Safrove snapshot timeline and mount page

-3. The read-only drive opens automatically after mounting.
-Use Open Mounted Drive from the tray menu to reopen it.
+3. The drive opens automatically after mounting, labeled Safrove-<short-ID>.
+Reopen it from the tray menu if needed.

-4. Use Unmount on the page or in the tray menu.
-Mounting another snapshot stops the current mount first.
+4. Click Unmount to detach the drive.
+Mounting a different snapshot stops the current mount first.

 Unmount before exiting.
-The mounted drive is read-only.
-You can browse, preview, and copy files, but you cannot modify the historical data it contains.
+The mounted drive is read-only: browse and copy files, but cannot modify historical data.

 FAQ